kschulz20/battleship/my-app/README.md

 - [x] add clicks to ai board            3 (K)

+- [ ] pass handleAIClick or             5
+      handlePlayerClick from Board to
+      Square based on isPlayer in Game.

 - [ ] setup onclick function            8

 - [ ] implement random ai               5